HL7/fhir-us-ndh/input/pagecontent/index.md

 <br />

 #### Practitioner Role Relationships
-PractionerRole describes the relationship between a practitioner and an organization.
+PractitionerRole describes the relationship between a practitioner and an organization.
 A practitioner provides services to the organization at a location.
 Practitioners also participate in healthcare provider insurance networks through their role at an organization.
 <figure>
     {% include RelPractitionerRole.svg %}
     <figcaption></figcaption>